verticaio/hachicorp_vault_operations/k8s_ingress_certmanager_vault_pki/README.md

 [Vault](https://www.vaultproject.io) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API<br/>
 [Docker](https://www.docker.com) - Help developers and development teams build and ship apps<br/>
 [consul-emplate](https://github.com/hashicorp/consul-template) - The daemon consul-template queries a Consul or Vault cluster and updates any number of specified templates on the file system.
 As an added bonus, it can optionally run arbitrary commands when the update process completes<br/>
-[jq](https://stedolan.github.io/jq/) - is a lightweight and flexible command-line JSON processor
+[JQ](https://stedolan.github.io/jq/) - is a lightweight and flexible command-line JSON processor<br/>
+[CURL](https://curl.se/) - command line tool and library for transferring data with URLs

-### Warning
+## Warning
-There some k8s apis, vault, cert-manager versions may not be supported for your exist environment.Approle role id is not supported as k8s secret in cert-manager issuer api.
+There some k8s apis, vault, cert-manager versions may not be supported for your exist environment.
+Approle role id is not supported as k8s secret in cert-manager issuer api.

 ## Start Kind k8s cluster
 ```
-kind create cluster
+$ kind create cluster

-kubectl cluster-info --context kind-kind
+$ kubectl cluster-info --context kind-kind

-alias kubectl='kubectl  --context kind-kind'
+$  kubectl='kubectl  --context kind-kind'

-kubectl get nodes
+$ kubectl get nodes
 NAME                 STATUS   ROLES    AGE   VERSION
 kind-control-plane   Ready    master   62s   v1.19.1
 ```